UnseenWizzard/unseenwizzard.github.io/_posts/2018-11-17-gamedev_personas.md

 ---
 layout: post
 title: Personas in game design
-date: 2018-11-17
+date: 2019-01-22
 ---

-### The premisse: personas and user stories in general and in game design
+### The premise: personas and user stories in general and in game design

-Recently reading the amazing [The Long Way to a Small Angry Planet by Becky Chambers](https://www.goodreads.com/book/show/22733729-the-long-way-to-a-small-angry-planet) made me drag up an old game idea, based on the sci-fi trope that is underlying this book just like Firefly or The Expanse.
-What I call a 'space family', stories focusing on one space ship's small crew and their interactions.
+Recently reading the amazing [The Long Way to a Small Angry Planet by Becky Chambers](https://www.goodreads.com/book/show/22733729-the-long-way-to-a-small-angry-planet) made me drag up an old game idea, which is based on the same sci-fi trope that is underlying this book, and other stories like Firefly or The Expanse: What I call a 'space family', stories focusing on one space ship's small crew and their interactions.

-The idea I had a while ago was to start of with a simple premise: a space ship, the need for crew members to keep it running, and the need to earn money and keep crew members happy.
+The idea I had a while ago was to start of with a simple premise: a space ship, the need for crew members to keep it running, and the need to earn money and to keep crew members happy.

-Thinking about that idea again I quickly started sketching what I need to do, which techniques I want to try and had a small backlog of tasks of the form of _get a main window running with [SMFL](https://www.sfml-dev.org/)_, _make planet map_, _create action planning NPC AI_ etc. .
+Thinking about that idea again, I quickly started sketching what I need to do, which technologies and techniques I want to use and had a small backlog of tasks of the form of _get a main window running with [SMFL](https://www.sfml-dev.org/)_, _make planet map_, _create action planning NPC AI_ etc. .

-Setting that initial set of ideas down for a day I got to thinking about a topic that currently occpies me a lot professionally - requirements, user stories and personas in an Agile setting.
+Setting that initial set of ideas down for a day, I got to thinking about a topic that currently occupies me a lot professionally - requirements, user stories and personas in an Agile setting.

 So I started reading up on the state of using personas in game development.

-A lot of blogs and research detail the usual ideas of knowing your user, and some go especially in depth about using metrics on player interaction with a game to form detailed representations of users.
+Many blog posts and research papers detail the usual ideas of knowing your user, and some go especially in depth about using metrics on player interaction to form detailed representations of users.

 Tommy Thompson of AI & Games also has a very interesting post on player analytics of that form [here](https://aiandgames.com/tomb-raider/)

-That however was not what I was looking for, and I was about to scrap the idea of persona driven design in a medium that seems to be largely either _creative_ as in someones idea or narative is turned into something that hopefully people will want to play, or focues on hard data on existing users to be able to design things they like which seems to be largely a concern of the large industry players.
+That however was not what I was looking for, and I was about to scrap the idea of persona driven design in a medium that seems to be largely either _creative_ - as in someone's idea or narrative is turned into something that hopefully people will want to play- or focuses on hard data on existing users to be able to design things they will enjoy/buy - which seems to be largely a concern of the large industry players.

-But then I stumbled on an interesting notion in [this blogpost](http://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html) on agilegamedevelopment.com in which the author details the use of user story maps, but uses user stories not from the point of view of users of the finished product, but from a narative or character point of view.
+But then I stumbled on an interesting notion in [this blogpost](http://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html) on agilegamedevelopment.com, in which the author details the use of user story maps, but in this utilizes user stories not from the point of view of users of the finished product, but from a narrative or character point of view.

 One of his example epics is `As a fugitive I want to drive a car fast to evade the police.`

-Using personas and user stories as a narative tool is somewhat obvious as fleshing out a background, motivations and goals is exactly what makes good literary characters seem like believable persons and not mere archetypes, but had not occured to me before the casual inclusion of a character focused user story in that blog post.
+Using personas and user stories as a narrative tool seems somewhat obvious, as fleshing out a character's background, motivations and goals is exactly what makes good literary characters seem like believable individuals instead of mere archetypes.
+However before stumbling upon the casual inclusion of a character focused user story in that post, it had not occurred to me at all.

 Interested in how well one could define a game using personas and user stories, I scrapped my existing plan and started fresh.

 ### Two types of personas

 I decided I'd use two types of personas to inform the design of my game.
-In-Game personas to inform the basic narative and game mechanics, as well as actual user personas to further refine what one should be able to do in the game, as well as how to interact with it.
+In-Game personas to inform the basic narrative and game mechanics, as well as actual user personas to further refine what one should be able to do in the game, as well as how to interact with it.

-What I want to capture narrative/mechanics wise is the feeling of being the captain of your own ship, just doing the best to keep your ship and crew afloat.
+What I want to capture in narrative and mechanics, is the feeling of being the captain of your own ship, just doing the best to keep your ship and crew afloat.

 #### In game personas